SAP-samples/teched2025-AD165/exercises/ex2/README.md

 <br>![Explore UI Cards](/exercises/ex2/images/02_01_0010.png)
 2. In the menu on the left, select the *Declarative Card Type* **Analytical**.
 Then use the Dropdown on the top of the window to select the **Popover Extension Actions** card.

+> [!NOTE]
-> **&#9432;** NOTE: This is just an example card with a different scenario that does not 100% fit this AI use case.
+> This is just an example card with a different scenario that does not 100% fit this AI use case.
 We use it here to show how you can easily use the Card Explorer to understand different types of UI integration cards.
 In a productive scenario you would create a card based on a template consuming data from a backend system or a BTP service.
 You can learn more about this in exercise 5.

 <br>![Select Card Type](/exercises/ex2/images/02_01_0020.png)
 4. To adapt the card, you can adjust its *manifest.json* file on the left.
 First modify the card's **ID** and the **title** and **subtitle** settings in the *sap.app* section.
 Make sure to add your user number to the id and title to make it unique and easier to identify later.